googleapis/google-cloud-cpp/google/cloud/assuredworkloads/README.md

 :construction:

-This directory contains an idiomatic C++ client library for [Assured Workloads API][cloud-service-docs], a service that <UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for [Assured Workloads API][cloud-service-docs], a service to accelerate your path to running more secure and compliant workloads on Google Cloud.

 This library is **experimental**.
 Its APIS are subject to change without notice.